Financial fraud can empty your life savings. Here are 10 steps suggested by best-selling author Charles Murray.

 - High-pressure sales tactics are used.

 In speaking with a financial adviser, find out what their experience has been.
 Check their credentials and demand other client references.
-And never write a check directly to an individual.
+Never write a check directly to an individual.
 Your payment should be to the investment firm or to the investment fund itself.
 A request for direct payment to an individual is a big red flag!

 Remember, your retirement funds represent a lifetime of savings, and there is no “do-over.”